 - 1.1.
-Each Control Center or backup Control Center used to perform the functional obligations of the Reliability Coordinator. - 1.2.
-Each Control Center or backup Control Center used to perform the functional obligations of the Balancing Authority: 1) for generation equal to or greater than an aggregate of 3000 MW in a single Interconnection, or 2) for one or more of the assets that meet criterion 2.3, 2.6, or 2.9. - 1.3.
-Each Control Center or backup Control Center used to perform the functional obligations of the Transmission Operator for one or more of the assets that meet criterion 2.2, 2.4, 2.5, 2.7, 2.8, 2.9, or 2.10. - 1.4 Each Control Center or backup Control Center used to perform the functional obligations of the Generator Operator for one or more of the assets that meet criterion 2.1, 2.3, 2.6, or 2.9.
+Each Control Center or backup Control Center used to perform the functional obligations of theoperated by a Reliability Coordinator. - 1.2.
+Each Control Center or backup Control Center used to perform the functional obligations of theoperated by a Balancing Authority: 1) for generation equal to or greater than an aggregate of 3000 MW in a single Interconnection, or 2) for one or more of the assets that meet criterion 2.3, 2.6, or 2.9. - 1.3.
+Each Control Center or backup Control Center used to perform the functional obligations of the, operated by a Transmission Operator or owned by a Transmission Owner, for one or more of the assets that meet criterion 2.2, 2.4, 2.5, 2.7, 2.8, 2.9, or 2.10. - 1.4 Each Control Center or backup Control Center used to perform the functional obligations of the operated by a Generator Operator for one or more of the assets that meet criterion 2.1, 2.3, 2.6, or 2.9.